webplatform/docs/apis/indexeddb/IDBFactory/cmp/index.md

 {{Page_Title}}
 {{Flags
-|State=Almost Ready
-|Editorial notes=Needs spec reference, standardization status
+|State=Ready to Use
+|Editorial notes=
 |Checked_Out=No
 |High-level issues=Missing Relevant Sections, Data Not Semantic, Unreviewed Import, Needs Review
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
 }}
-{{Standardization_Status}}
+{{Standardization_Status|W3C Proposed Recommendation}}
 {{API_Name}}
-{{Summary_Section|The method compares two specified keys.
-The method returns 1 if the first key is greater than the second, -1 if the first is less than the second, and 0 if the first is equal to the second.
+{{Summary_Section|This method compares two specified keys.
+Returns 1 if the first key is greater than the second, -1 if the first is less than the second, and 0 if the first is equal to the second.}}
-}}
 {{API_Object_Method
 |Parameters={{Method Parameter
 |Index=0